Co-Design of Soft Gripper with Neural Physics: Limitations

 While our surrogate‐driven co‐design framework achieves fast, differentiable optimization over stiffness and grasp pose, it assumes a smooth, bounded design space and relies on an external pose sampler to first initialize candidate grasps for optimization.
 The diversity of the candidate grasping poses significantly influences the design.
 In our current sampling method, a significant portion of the poses are downward-facing.
 If we have a more diverse set of initializations that consists of horizontally positioned grasps, we can potentially explore directional stiffness in the designs.
 We currently restrict ourselves to varying material stiffness over a fixed geometry rather than co‐optimizing shape or topology, since unbounded or highly nonconvex geometry spaces is challenging in both learning accurate neural network surrogates and gradient‐based updates.

 Many of the sampled grasping poses produced by our generator were kinematically infeasible in practice due to collisions or joint and workspace limits of the robot arm.
 In such cases, we simply discarded the failing pose and move to the next candidate, which can influence the network selector if no valid alternatives remain.
-Addressing this requires integrating collision‐aware sampling or on‐the‐fly pose refinement, and potentially repositioning the object within the robot’s reachable workspace, to ensure that the gradient‐guided stiffness updates remain meaningful.
+Addressing this requires integrating collision‐aware sampling or on‐the‐fly pose refinement, and potentially repositioning the object within the robot’s reachable workspace.

 The current training dataset is relatively limited.
 To obtain a reliable simulation of soft bodies interacting with rigid bodies, we required high quality dataset - the mesh is clean and water-tight.
 However, most of the available datasets we found did not match this requirement, or consisted of largely artificial and unrealistic objects.
 Training on larger, high-quality datasets can potentially improve the generalization of our approach.